Habitability of red dwarf systems: Variability

-Red dwarfs are far more variable and violent than their more stable, larger cousins.
-Often they are covered in star-spots that can dim their emitted light by up to 40% for months at a time.
-On Earth life has adapted in many ways to the similarly reduced temperatures of the winter.
-Life may survive by hibernating and/or by diving into deep water where temperatures could be more constant.
-Oceans would potentially freeze over during extreme cold periods.
-If so, once the dim period ends, the planet's albedo would be higher than it was prior to the dimming.
-This means more light from the red dwarf would be reflected, which would impede temperatures from recovering, or possibly further reduce planetary temperatures.
+Red dwarfs are far more volatile than their larger, more stable cousins.
+Often, they are covered in starspots that can dim their emitted light by up to 40% for months at a time.
 At other times, red dwarfs emit gigantic flares that can double their brightness in a matter of minutes.
 Indeed, as more and more red dwarfs have been scrutinized for variability, more of them have been classified as flare stars to some degree or other.
 Such variation in brightness could be very damaging for life.
-Flares might also produce torrents of charged particles that could strip off sizable portions of the planet's atmosphere.
-Scientists who subscribe to the Rare Earth hypothesis doubt that red dwarfs could support life amid strong flaring.
-Tidal-locking would probably result in a relatively low planetary magnetic moment.
+Recent 3D climate models simulate flare events by altering the stellar flux received by any given planet.
+One study found that, should a tidally locked planet possess a sufficient atmosphere, cloud coverage and albedo increase monotonically with stellar flux, increasing the resilience of the planet to variations in radiation.
+This caveat has proven difficult, however, since flares produce torrents of charged particles that could strip off sizable portions of the planet's atmosphere.
+Scientists who believe in the Rare Earth hypothesis doubt that red dwarfs could support life amid strong flaring.
+Tidal locking would probably result in a relatively low planetary magnetic moment.
 Active red dwarfs that emit coronal mass ejections (CMEs) would bow back the magnetosphere until it contacted the planetary atmosphere.
 As a result, the atmosphere would undergo strong erosion, possibly leaving the planet uninhabitable.

-It was found that red dwarfs have a much lower CME rate as expected from their rotation or flare activity, and large CMEs occur rarely.
+However, it was found that red dwarfs have a much lower CME rate than expected from their rotation or flare activity, and large CMEs occur rarely.
 This suggests that atmospheric erosion is caused mainly by radiation rather than CMEs.